Downtown businesses assess damage, weigh reopening after nights of riots, looting and chaos

 Along parts of Pine Street, where many of the confrontations between police and protesters and rioters, few businesses were untouched.
 Windows were smashed or spray-painted with slogans and profanity.
 Nearly three dozen storefronts were damaged in the downtown core, Scholes said.

-On Saturday night, the intersection of Pine Street and Sixth Avenue had looked like a war zone, with burned-out vehicles still on the street and streams of people entering Nordstrom, Timbuk2 and other stores through smashed windows and emerging with armfuls of loot.
+On Saturday night, the intersection of Pine Street and Sixth Avenue had looked like a war zone, with burned-out vehicles still on the street and streams of people entering Nordstrom and other stores through smashed windows and emerging with armfuls of loot.
 Vandals breached Pacific Place shopping mall, where windows reflected cars ablaze across the street.

 Looters threw perfume and designer purses from a Nordstrom window to a crowd gathered around the still-smoking wreckage of a police car.
 Downtown locations of national retailers Eileen Fisher, Old Navy and The North Face, among others, were pillaged.